miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 beyond what has become popular and mainstream.
 But now that it has, we've got languages built with concurrency in mind from the ground-up, like Erlang or Google's Go Lang.

+## Python's Adoption of Async and Await Keywords Was Late in The Game

 Python got its async and await keywords late in the game, and it's sometimes difficult to think concurrently with Python; just as it is difficult (for me) to